 Getting your kid to read a book may seem torturous, but it doesn’t need to be!
 There are steps you can take and a few things you can do to help encourage them to enjoy it.

-Here are Some Tips on how to Encourage your Child to Love Reading
+6 Tips on how to Encourage your Child to Love Reading

-Rather than forcing books that he doesn’t want to read on him, take him to the local library or bookstore to pick out books he thinks he’ll enjoy.
+Rather than forcing books that your child doesn’t want to read, take them to the local library or bookstore to pick out books they’ll enjoy.
 My rule for the library is 2 non-fiction and 1 fiction book.
 Pick almost anything you want under that rule.

 Tip #2 – Encourage your child to read books her favorites are based on.

 If your daughter can’t get enough of the Star Wars series or if she adored the movie Matilda, encourage her to read the books.
 Not only will she appreciate comparing the books to the movies, but it may help her find a book she’ll enjoy!
 This could be the very game-changer you are looking for.

-Let Your Child Know How Fun Reading Can Be!
+Tip #3 – Let Your Child Know How Fun Reading Can Be!

 If your child knows that reading is something that you enjoy, it’s probably something that he or she will also come to enjoy.
 Be a good role model by reading in front of your child – and letting your kid know how much you enjoy it!

-Don’t Push Your Child to Learn to Read.
+Tip #4 – Don’t Push Your Child to Learn to Read.

 If they pretend to read a book, know their letter sounds, scan from left to right on the page, begin to put sounds together they may be ready, but if they do all of these things and show no interest when you ask them to try to read something maybe wait a little longer.

-Continue Reading to Your Kids after They Learn to Read.
+Tip #5 – Continue Reading to Your Kids after They Learn to Read.

 Another way that I think would really encourage your child to love reading is reading to them.
 Reading aloud to kids has so many benefits.
 One being usually kids that are read aloud to most of their childhood become lovers of reading.

-Set a Daily Reading Schedule
+Tip #6 – Set a Daily Reading Schedule

 When good reading habits are formed and kept it simply becomes a part of who you are.
 We read about 3 times a day.
 First thing in the morning we read the Bible, then twice more throughout our day.

 Encouraging your children to read is very important.
 Make time for it each day in your lives.
 These are just some ideas on how to get your child to love reading!

-~>Download my Free Reading Log for your kids.
+~>Download my Free Reading Log for your kids <~